 As an artist, Kripalu yoga teacher, and interfaith chaplain, I ground all my work in openhearted living.
 My portraits are no exception.

 I am always told that my passion is contagious and makes being photographed not only easy, but fun and rewarding.
 Because I sink into a couple hours of family time, many parents say that “the photo shoot” felt like a relative coming over to play!
 Each family gets a full-service custom experience, which means I can only offer a limited number of portrait sessions each month.

 In addition to photographing families, I am a Boston wedding photographer, and interfaith reverend who officiates weddings and baby blessings.
-I live with my wife in Beverly, Massachusetts, where we get to fall in love with the beauty of New England anew in every season.
+I live with my wife and son in Beverly, Massachusetts, where we fall in love with the beauty of New England anew in every season.